BobAtchley/weewx-ws6in1/readme.txt

 Installation
 ------------

-Installation assumes python3 will be used (strongly recommended python2 is out of support).
+weewx v5 is no longer backwardly compatible with python2.x, so the weewx-ws6in1 driver no longer supports python2
+(i.e. it is only compatible wth weewx versions 4.x and 5.x)

+The weewx utilities have changed between weewx v4 and weewx v5, for steps 3 and 4 use the utility depending on the version of weewx you have installed.

-The installation also assumes a debian compatible linux distribution.
+The installation instructions assume a debian compatible linux distribution.
 Replace any 'apt' commands with your distributions equivalent (e.g. yum for red hat etc)

 0) install weewx (see the weewx user guide)

-1) install required usb libraries pyusb and crcmod
+1) install required usb libraries pyusb, crcmod and datetime

-pip3 install pyusb
+python3 -m pip install pyusb
-pip3 install crcmod
+python3 -m pip install crcmod
-pip3 install datetime
+python3 -m pip install datetime

-Note 1: if running weewx with python2 then use pip2 instead of pip3
-Note 2: if pip3 is not installed then install it first (e.g. sudo apt install python3-pip on a debian based linux distribution) replace with python-pip for a python2 install.
+Note: if pip is not installed then install it first (e.g. sudo apt install python3-pip on a debian based linux distribution)

 Some users have found it necessary to additionally install the crcmod from the repository:

 sudo apt install python3-crcmod